NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Abstract

 \section{Abstract}

-Grasping accuracy is a critical prerequisite for precise object manipulation, often requiring careful alignment between the robot hand and object.
-Neural Descriptor Fields (NDF) offer a promising vision-based method to generate grasping poses that generalize across object categories.
-However, NDF alone can produce inaccurate poses due to imperfect camera calibration, incomplete point clouds, and object variability.
-Meanwhile, tactile sensing enables more precise contact, but existing approaches typically learn policies limited to simple, predefined contact geometries.
-In this work, we introduce NeuralTouch, a multimodal framework that integrates NDF and tactile sensing to enable accurate, generalizable grasping through gentle physical interaction.
-Our approach leverages NDF to implicitly represent the target contact geometry, from which a deep reinforcement learning (RL) policy is trained to refine the grasp using tactile feedback.
+Grasping accuracy is a critical prerequisite for precise object manipulation that may require careful alignment between the robot hand and an object.
+Neural Descriptor Fields (NDFs) offer a promising vision-based method to generate grasping poses that generalize across object categories.
+However, NDFs alone can produce inaccurate poses due to imperfect camera calibration, incomplete point clouds, and object variability.
+Alternatively, tactile sensing enables more precise contact, but existing approaches limit policies to simple predefined contact geometries.
+In this work, we introduce NeuralTouch, a multimodal framework that integrates NDFs and tactile sensing to enable accurate generalizable grasping through gentle physical interaction.
+Our approach leverages NDFs to implicitly represent the target contact geometry, from which a deep reinforcement learning policy is trained to refine the grasp using tactile feedback.
 This policy is conditioned on the neural descriptors and does not require explicit specification of contact types.
-We validate NeuralTouch through ablation studies in simulation and zero-shot transfer to real-world manipulation tasks—such as peg-out/in-hole and bottle lid opening—without additional fine-tuning.
-Results show that NeuralTouch significantly improves grasping accuracy and robustness over baseline methods, offering a general framework for precise, contact-rich robotic manipulation.
+We validate NeuralTouch through ablation studies in simulation and with zero-shot transfer to real-world manipulation tasks, such as peg-out/in-hole and bottle lid opening.
+Our results show that NeuralTouch significantly improves grasping accuracy and robustness over baseline methods, offering a general framework for precise, contact-rich robotic grasp-based manipulation.
+Project webpage: \url{https://yijionglin.github.io/neuraltouch/}.